IvonJanssen/dissect-docs/docs/source/advanced/plugins.rst

 * ``record``

-  * Records are the recommended output for most artefact plugins.
+  * Records are the recommended output for most artifact plugins.

 * ``yield``